Fabulani/flower-clf/README.md

 # flower-clf
 Flower classification using CNNs.

-The aim of this exercise is to code a CNN that provides the good results on a classification task.
+The aim of this exercise is to code a CNN that provides good results on a classification task.
 The idea is to test different tools and to measure their impact on the provided dataset.

 All code can be found inside `flower-classification.ipynb`.
 Data used is a subset of popular flower datasets.